ome/omero-documentation/omero/developers/Server/LightAdmins.rst

 Restricted administrators
 """""""""""""""""""""""""

-Since OMERO 5.4 the :javadoc:`admin service
+Since OMERO 5.4 the :slicedoc_blitz:`admin service
-<slice2html/omero/api/IAdmin.html>` offers operations for managing
+<omero/api/IAdmin.html>` offers operations for managing
 restrictions on administrators. ``createLightSystemUser`` creates a new restricted administrator. ``getAdminPrivileges`` and ``setAdminPrivileges`` manage the restrictions on an existing